leeanncafferata/clio3-syllabus/source/schedule.md

 ---
 layout: page
-order: 3
+order: 4
 permalink: '/schedule/'
 title: Schedule
 ...

 ## Aug.
 27: Unix as a Way of Life

-### Goal

-This week you will learn to interact with your computer and to run programs through the command-line interface.
+How to interact with your computer and to run programs through the command-line interface.
 You will also learn a philosophy for writing programs.

-We will also make revisions to the syllabus as needed.

 ### Reading